planetlabs/planet-client-python/docs/get-started/quick-start-guide.md

 The Planet SDK for Python makes it easy to access Planet’s massive repository of satellite imagery and add Planet data to your data ops workflow.

 **Note:** This is the new, non-asyncio client.
-If you want to take advantage of asyncio, check the [asyncio client guide](../python/sdk-guide.md).
+If you want to take advantage of asyncio, see the [async client guide](../python/sdk-guide.md).
+For the no-code CLI client, see the [CLI guide](../cli/cli-guide.md).

 Your feedback on this version of our client is appreciated.
 Please raise an issue on [GitHub](https://github.com/planetlabs/planet-client-python/issues) if you encounter any problems.